Home | Nashoba Technologies LLC

 Interface Layer

-The interface layer collects and normalizes telemetry from battery systems, onboard sensors, wireless subsystems, and host signals.
-This includes support for external communication interfaces such as CAN for battery and device interoperability.
+Collects and normalizes telemetry from battery systems, onboard sensors, wireless subsystems, host signals, and external interfaces.

 Layer 2